Installation

 $ make

 Basically two libraries are built: hqp and omu.
-Furthermore an example is created in ./hqp_docp, tesing HQP alone, and a demo collection in ./odc, testing HQP together with the front-end Omuses.
+Furthermore an example is created in ./hqp_docp, testing HQP alone, and a demo collection in ./odc, testing HQP together with the front-end Omuses.

-An up-to-date reference documentation can be created from the sources with
+An up-to-date reference documentation can be created from the sources using Doxygen with

 $ make doc